Historias para no dormir: History

 In 1982, Serrador produced the third and final official season of Historias para no dormir, which would only contain four color episodes; Freddy, El caso del señor Valdemar (remake of season 1's El pacto (The Deal), with the same actors reprising their original roles), El fin empezó ayer ("The End Began Yesterday", remake of a chapter from a previous series, Mañana puede ser verdad) and El trapero (The Junkman).
 Due to low budgets and a rushed shooting schedule, the master videotapes suffered from visual damage, and the season was ultimately not a success.

 In 2000, a new season of Historias para no dormir was announced, and as a preview, El televisor was rebroadcast with a new introduction by Chicho.
 That preview was the only thing that was known from that season, since months and years went by and the project was never made.
-Months later, on June 8, 2001, on an interview in the Spanish program Versión española which was to broadcast his movie Who Can Kill A Child?, Chicho said that the project was cancelled because he wanted new directors for each of the episodes, because he didn't want to direct all the episodes like he did in the past.
-Since he couldn't find directors interested in the project, he cancelled the season.
+Months later, on June 8, 2001, in an interview in the Spanish program Versión española which was to broadcast his movie Who Can Kill A Child?, Chicho said that the project was cancelled because he wanted new directors for each of the episodes, because he did not want to direct all the episodes like he did in the past.
+Since he could not find directors interested in the project, he cancelled the season.

 The series was released on DVD in Spain in a six-disc set with new introductions by Serrador.
 Later, in 2008 another set with two more discs was released.
 The American cult film distributor Severin Films licensed the series for distribution in North America, releasing the complete series on Blu-ray in October 2022 with English subtitles.

 In 2005, as an attempt to relaunch the idea, a series of TV movies was shot under the title Películas para no dormir (Films to Keep You Awake).
 These TV movies were produced by Telecinco, directed by renowned directors such as Mateo Gil, Jaume Balagueró, Paco Plaza, Enrique Urbizu or Álex de la Iglesia and coordinated by Narciso Ibáñez Serrador himself, who also directed one of the movies, titled La culpa (Blame).

 In 2021, four remakes of earlier episodes were made for Amazon Prime Video and TVE.

 The stories were La broma by Rodrigo Cortés, El doble by Rodrigo Sorogoyen, Freddy by Paco Plaza and El asfalto by Paula Ortiz.

 TVE broadcast the series around Halloween 2022 within Versión española.

 In March 2022, a second season of remakes was announced by Amazon Prime Video.

 They were published on 27 October 2022.